Gambit81/Rillson/README.md

 * CSS

-    * No errors were found when passing through the official W3C CSS validator
+    * No errors were found when passing through the official W3C (Jigsaw) validator.

 * Accessibility